 As shown in Table 2.2.5-3, daily emissions of ROG, NOx, and exhaust PM10 and PM2.5 estimated for both the Build and No Build Alternatives would be lower in the opening year (2025), horizon year (2040), and design year (2045) compared to the existing year (2018), because federal and state vehicle emissions standards are expected to reduce pollutant emissions over time.
 The estimated daily ROG, NOx, and exhaust PM10 and PM2.5 emissions for the Build Alternative during the opening year, horizon year, and design year scenarios would be approximately equal to or lower than the emissions for the No Build Alternative, because the Build Alternative would improve local traffic flow.
-In conclusion, the modeling results show that the Build Alternative would not result in an increase in criteria air pollutant emissions compared to the existing year conditions or the future No Build Alternative.
-Therefore, emissions of criteria air pollutants from project-related traffic are not anticipated to cause, contribute to, or worsen any air quality violations.
+In conclusion, the modeling results show that the Build Alternative would not result in an increase in criteria air pollutant emissions of criteria air pollutants from project-related traffic are not anticipated to cause, contribute to, or worsen any air quality violations.